felangel/bloc/docs/fluttertodostutorial.md

 ### Stats

-> The `Stats` widget is responsible for showing the user how many todos are active (in progress) vs completed.
+> The `Stats` widget is responsible for showing the user how many todos are active (in progress) vs. completed.

 Let's create `widgets/stats.dart` and take a look at the implementation.